Want to study marine technology at Newcastle, but not studying maths or science A levels (or equivalent)? If so, our Foundation Year is just for you.

-It will provide you with the knowledge you need to progress to one of our three- or four-year Marine Technology degrees:
+This course gives you the knowledge you need to progress to one of our three- or four-year Marine Technology degrees:

-All of our engineering degrees are professionally accredited by the relevant professional engineering institution and both the BEng and MEng provide a pathway to becoming a Chartered Engineer.
+Both provide a pathway to becoming a Chartered Engineer (CEng).
 This is one of the most recognised international engineering qualifications.

 Our Master of Engineering (MEng) degrees are a direct route to becoming chartered.
 You don’t need to study any more qualifications after your degree to achieve chartered status.

 Our three-year BEng degrees can also lead to Chartered Engineer status.
 However, you’ll need to complete further study, like an approved Master’s degree.

 Visit the Engineering Council’s website for information about the benefits of becoming chartered.